thedevdojo/auth-website/content/docs/config/files.md

 ## Introduction

-The DevDojo Auth package includes several configuration files that allow you to customize the authentication experience for your users.
+Several configuration files are included in this package.
+They allow you to customize the authentication experience for your users.
 These configuration files are located in the `config/devdojo/auth` directory.
 When you visit the `/auth/setup` page, all the changes you make there will be reflected in these configuration files.

 ## Configuration Files Overview